moov-io/terms-dictionary/README.md

 - **return code**<a id="return-code"></a>: A notification of a payment return or correction for a business or user.

-- **risk management**<a id="risk-management"></a>: The process of identifying potential sources of risk and attempting to mitigate it.
-In payments, major types of risk include, credit risk, fraud, and data security.
+- **risk management**<a id="risk-management"></a>: The process of identifying potential sources of risk and attempting to mitigate them.
+In payments, major types of risk include credit risk, fraud, and data security.

 - **routing number**<a id="routing-number"></a>: Series of numbers assigned to checking accounts, savings accounts, or other accounts that identify the financial institution associated with the specific account.